 - Only 10 feet in length

 We looked through hundreds of ratchet straps currently available for sale, considered their maximum load limits, cam mechanisms, and customer assessments against our own expertise, which included decades of experience securing cargo on trailers and automobile roof racks.
-We took into consideration those ratchet straps that came from well-known, high-quality brands as well as those that came from new or lesser known manufacturers.
-Above all, we prioritized safety of use as towing a motorcycle or other valuable cargo is stressful enough without worrying that your load will come loose on a highway.
+We took into consideration those ratchet straps that came from well-known, high-quality brands as well as those that came from new or lesser-known manufacturers.
+Above all, we prioritized safety, as towing a motorcycle or other valuable cargo is stressful enough without worrying that your load will come loose on a highway.

 Best Ratchet Straps Buying Guide & FAQs